Ernesto Álvarez Miranda

-Ernesto Julio Álvarez Miranda (born 21 May 1961) is a Peruvian jurist and academic who is the Prime Minister of Peru since October 2025, under the presidency of José Jerí.
+Ernesto Julio Álvarez Miranda (born 21 May 1961) is a Peruvian jurist and academic who served as the Prime Minister of Peru from October 2025 to February 2026 during the presidency of José Jerí.
+He currently serves as Minister of Justice and Human Rights under Keiko Fujimori.
 A ranking member of the Christian People's Party, he serves as chair of the party's advisory council since 2023.
 The Associated Press described him as having ultraconservative political views.

 Prior to his stint in government, he served as an associate justice of the Constitutional Court of Peru between 2007 and 2014, serving as president of the Court during 2012.

 He is a columnist for the newspapers Expreso and El Montonero.